Traveling with Oxygen Resources

 Inogen Provides Traveling with Oxygen Resources

 Inogen believes in helping our customers stay informed, so in addition to the resources above, we offer helpful information about traveling on oxygen therapy.
-Whether you will be traveling by car, plane, train or cruise ship, we want to help make the process as easy as possible with travel tips and tricks.
+Whether you will be traveling by car, plane, train or cruise ship, we want to provide travel tips and recommendations.
 If you have further questions about traveling with oxygen resources, contact us today for additional information.